Right To Know

 It is the responsibility of the person approving the purchase of any chemical or product to determine whether it is a hazardous chemical under the law.

-MATERIAL SAFETY DATA SHEET (MSDS's)
+SAFETY DATA SHEET (SDS's)

 All containers received for use will be clearly labeled.
 The person ordering a chemical or a product containing a hazardous chemical is responsible for inspecting the container upon receipt.
 Label information will contain: